 3. Milkshakes or smoothies: These can be made at home and are another popular choice.

-So, there you have it, simple yet super food ideas that will transform your child’s birthday party from a regular party into an extra-fun one.
-Put in some effort, think up innovative and ingenious party games to make things even more exciting for your child and the little guests.
-More important, these are occasions and memories your child will cherish for years to come.
+So, there you have it, simple yet super food ideas that will transform your child’s birthday party from a regular event into one with extra fun.
+Put in some effort, think up innovative and ingenious party games to make things even more exciting for your child and other little guests.
+More importantly, these are occasions and memories that your child will cherish for years to come.

 Make your preschooler’s fourth birthday party memorable by involving her in the preparations.
 Her...

 This is the third article of our ‘birthday party ideas’ series.
 Plan an exciting cartoon-themed b...

 During Diwali, bursting crackers is the norm.
 However, one should not forget about safety when de...